mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Modules

-The /modules URI returns data for each plugin that has been loaded into MaxScale.
+The /modules URI returns data for each plugin that has been loaded into MariaDB MaxScale.
 The plugin name, type and version are returned as is the version of the plugin API that the plugin was built against and the release status of the plugin.

 ```
 $ curl http://maxscale.mariadb.com:8003/modules